chaselatta/uber/README.md

 - **Automatic tool discovery**: Searches for executables in configured tool paths
 - **Relative and absolute paths**: Supports both relative (project-root based) and absolute tool paths
 - **Project root detection**: Automatically finds the project root by looking for a `.uber` file
+- **List all available tools**: List all executable tools found in your configured tool paths with `--list-tools`
 - **Verbose mode**: Get detailed information about tool discovery and execution with colored output
 - **Flexible configuration**: Simple TOML-based configuration
 - **Colored output**: When running in a terminal, verbose output uses colors for better readability